If You Need Food Right Now

 WIC: Nutrition Assistance for Women and Children

 WIC (Women, Infants, and Children) is another vital program that provides nutritional support for low-income pregnant women, new mothers, and young children.
-If you’re a mother struggling to make sure your child gets the right nutrients, WIC can provide assistance to ensure both you and your children receive essential food to grow strong and healthy.
+If you’re a mother struggling to make sure your child gets the right nutrients, WIC can provide assistance to ensure both you and your children receive essential food, formula, and other nutrition they need to grow strong and healthy.

 School Meal Programs & Summer Feeding Options

 Many children depend on school meal programs to ensure they get the nutrition they need to thrive.
 During the summer, however, free or reduced-cost meals often stop, contributing to the summer hunger crisis.
 Summer meal programs are available in many communities to help fill this gap.
 The Weekend Hunger Backpack Program is a valuable resource that provides children with nutritious meals over the weekends, ensuring they have enough food when school meals are not available.
-These programs are particularly beneficial for children who rely on school meals for consistent nourishment.
+These programs are particularly beneficial for children who rely on school meals for consistent nourishment, as they provide additional options for obtaining healthy meals outside of the school year.

 Social Security, Child Tax Credit, and Other Benefits